-1. have more time to do tests or do them in different ways to their companions;
+1. have more time to do verification tests or do them in ways other than their companions;

-2. follow personalized programs, which may be different from those of the companions;
+2. follow personalized programs, even different from those of the companions;

-3. take different tests from those of the companions: equivalent tests or differentiated tests.
+3. make verification tests different from those of the companions: equivalent tests or differentiated tests.

-3.3 LIFELONG LEARNING FOR PERSONS WITH LEARNING DISABILITIES
+3.3 LIFELONG LEARNING FOR PERSONS WITH INTELLECTUAL DISABILITIES

-With regard to the possibility of orientation and professional training for people with learning disabilities, the Italian situation is complex, differentiated and often unsatisfactory.
-Ideally, after middle school, adolescents with learning disabilities should have the opportunity to attend professional schools with staff resources and with adequate teachers to promote the integration of people with learning disabilities.
+With regard to the possibility of orientation and professional training for people with mental disabilities, the Italian situation is complex, differentiated and often unsatisfactory.
+In a reality better than the current one, adolescents with intellectual disabilities after middle school should have the possibility of attending professional schools with staff resources and with adequate teachers to favour the integration of people with mental retardation.
 Often this does not happen and they are enrolled in other schools (including scientific or classical high schools).

-This choice is due to several factors, but the main one is the fact that, in many regional situations, professional courses are scarce and / or badly organized and / or with staff that are not very sensitive to the problems of integration.
-It should be emphasized even if there are some very well organized and avant-garde opportunities: they are in the minority.
+This choice is due to several factors, but the main one is the fact that in many regional situations the professional courses are scarce and / or badly organized and / or with staff that are not very sensitive to the problems of integration.
+It should be emphasized even if there are very well organized and avant-garde realities: it is however a minority.

-Taking note of this widespread lack, it must however be emphasized that since the years around 1970 Italy has promoted experiences of orientation, professional qualification and cutting-edge work placement.
+Taking note of this widespread lack, it must however be emphasized that since the years around 1970 Italy has favoured experiences of orientation, professional qualification and cutting-edge work placement.